Your Guide to Butler’s Pantries & Kitchen Cabinets

-Part preparation space, part hidden room to whip away dirty dishes, part storage solution – it’s not hard to see why the butler’s pantry is an appealing option.
+Part preparation space, part hidden room to whip away dirty dishes, part storage solution with extra kitchen cabinets – it’s not hard to see why the butler’s pantry is an appealing option.

-With more of our designs featuring butler’s pantries, we’ve put together some of our top tips to help you decide whether you should have a butler’s pantry in your kitchen.
+With more of our designs featuring butler’s pantries, we’ve put together some of our top tips to incorporate this design feature in your kitchen.

 1. Get it right from the entry